 TESSA BARBOUR, a native of Albuquerque, New Mexico, trained at Alwin School of the Dance before studying abroad in Warrington, England on a scholarship awarded to her at the Cecchetti International Competition.
-She has danced with New Mexico Ballet, Connecticut Ballet and San Diego Ballet.
-Barbour has performed in Balanchine’s Valse Fantasy and Tchaikovsky Pas de Deux set by Philip Neil, as well as soloist roles in original works by Javier Velasco including Seven Beauties.
-Barbour joined Smuin in 2016, Barbour has performed works by Val Caniparoli, Annabelle Lopez Ochoa, Trey McIntyre, Helen Pickett, and Amy Seiwert.
+She has danced with New Mexico Ballet, Connecticut Ballet, and San Diego Ballet.
+Her favorite past performances include George Balanchine’s Valse Fantasy and Javier Velasco’s Seven Beauties.
+Since joining Smuin in 2016, Barbour has performed works by Val Caniparoli, Annabelle Lopez Ochoa, Trey McIntyre, Helen Pickett, and Amy Seiwert.

 MENGJUN CHEN, a native of Wenzhou, China, trained at the Beijing Dance Academy and Joffrey Ballet Academy of Dance.
 After receiving his Bachelor of Fine Arts from Beijing Dance Academy, he joined Milwaukee Ballet where he performed major roles in Giselle, Swan Lake, Romeo & Juliet, The Nutcracker, Don Quixote, Cinderella, Dracula and La Boheme.
 Chen also performed contemporary works by Matthew Neenan, Gabrielle Lamb, Ma Cong, Amy Seiwert and Val Caniparoli.
 In 2014, he was a finalist in the USA International Ballet Competition.
-Chen joined Smuin Ballet in 2015.
+Chen joined Smuin in 2015.